zawkindev/standards/text/0000-a-community.md

 The community must invite Floss Uzbekistan's telegram bot [@flossuzbot] to their chat to let users easily switch over other communities and bond stronger relationship with other communities.

+**These are suggestions to guide community structure, with the final decision to be determined by the council.**

 The optional requirements must be satisfied as soon as the community gets accepted to Floss Uzbekistan.
 Otherwise, if community refuses or will not implement given requirements